 Day 5 – Discovering yoga on the Côte d’Opale and flying kites in Berck [sports]

 Étape 3: July 5-8* — Binche, vive la Belgique !

 Binche, vive la Belgique !

 Belgium is a francophone country and will welcome une étape of Le Tour.
-Between comics and beautiful cities, how much do you know about France’s nextdoor neighbor?
+Between comic strips and beautiful cities, how much do you know about this France’s nextdoor neighbor?

 Étape 4: July 11-15 — Discover the East of France

 From Longwy to Dole, Discover the East of France

 Full of history and colors, the East of France has a lot of things to teach you.
 Mountains are starting to show and we will soon arrive in the Alps, so enjoy the ride.